-The hip joint is a “ball and socket joint” made up of the femur (thigh) bone and the acetabulum (pelvis).
-The head of the femur (ball) has a smooth surface on the end and when healthy provides a smooth glistening cushion (cartilage) and allows the hip joint to glide smoothly.
-The joint is supported by muscles that help provide stability and motion.
+The hip joint is a “ball and socket joint” made up of the femur (thighbone) and the acetabulum (a part of the pelvis).
+In a healthy hip, a smooth cushion of cartilage sits between the head of the femur (ball) and the acetabulum (sockt), allowing them to glide together smoothly.
+The hip joint is supported by muscles that help provide stability and motion.

-Arthritis is a disease that affects the surface of the joint (cartilage).
+Arthritis is a disease that affects the cartilage in the joint.
 Damaged cartilage causes a roughened surface and may lead to a clicking and catching sensation with persistent pain and limited range of motion.

 There are three common types of arthritis:

-Osteoarthritis or Degenerative Joint Disease is the most common type of arthritis, which is a slow progressive disease that wears down the cartilage.
-The normally smooth surface of the joint becomes roughened and may cause increased pain, stiffness, and limited motion.
+Osteoarthritis (degenerative joint disease) – the most common type – is a progressive disease in which the cartilage is slowly worn down.
+The normally smooth surface of the joint becomes rough, which may cause pain, stiffness, and limited motion.

-Rheumatoid arthritis or Inflammatory arthritis is a systemic process that may involve multiple joints at the same time.
-Rheumatoid arthritis may affect people at any age and often is treated with very specific medications.
+Rheumatoid arthritis (inflammatory arthritis) is a systemic process that may involve multiple joints at the same time.
+Rheumatoid arthritis can affect people at any age and often is treated with very specific medications.
 The symptoms vary somewhat as pain usually worsens after periods of rest and inactivity as joints stiffen.
 Some may experience pain, swelling, redness and warmth, especially in the morning.

 Post-traumatic arthritis may occur following an injury to the ligaments, cartilage, and bone that causes instability to the joint and leads to increased wearing of the cartilage surfaces.